Tanzu-Solutions-Engineering/tas4ops-workshop-eduk8s/workshop/content/labs/13_blue-green-deploy.md

 3. Let's assume we have new updates to release for our test-app however we want to use something a bit more out of the box and automated.

-    For this workshop we are using CF CLI v6 which requires the following command to initial a rolling app deployment.
+    For this workshop we are using CF CLI v6 which requires the following command to initiate a rolling app deployment.

      ```execute-2
      cf v3-zdt-push test-app